 On the Internet, the setting of our new coronavirus life, every news site has some graph predicting the future.
 Every influencer has advice for how to live, and every business has a COVID-19 FAQ section.

-However, no amount of expertise seems to quiet the questions in our heads: Will my parents be okay?
+However, no amount of expertise seems to quiet the questions in our heads: Will my parents be OK?
 Is my job going to last?
 Was I six feet away from that person in the vegetable aisle?

 This desperate search for facts and answers, for expert opinions and statistical predictions, is our brain’s way of seeking out stability and control.
 We want a roadmap and a manual, a guarantee that if I just do this, my people will be safe.